Macedonia in the Junior Eurovision Song Contest 2016

-North Macedonia participated in the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta, under the provisional reference of "Former Yugoslav Republic of Macedonia".
-The Macedonian broadcaster Macedonian Radio Television (MRT) was responsible for organising their entry for the contest.
-Martija Stanojković was internally selected to represent North Macedonia with the song "Love Will Lead Our Way".
+Macedonia was represented at the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta, under the provisional reference of "Former Yugoslav Republic of Macedonia".
+The Macedonian public broadcaster Macedonian Radio Television (MRT) was responsible for organising their entry for the contest.
+Martija Stanojković was internally selected to represent Macedonia with the song "Love Will Lead Our Way".